(Hi-res press photo here.)

-In the span of three fast-paced years Graydon James & the Young Novelists have won a Galaxie Rising Star award, toured the east coast three times, and played numerous festivals (including the Halifax Urban Folk Festival, OtherFolk, Niagara’s In The Soil festival, and the Burlington Sound of Music festival).
-They have shared the stage with such iconic artists as Lowest of the Low, NQ Arbuckle, Cuff the Duke, the Wilderness of Manitoba, Harlan Pepper, Craig Cardiff, and Peter Katz.
+In the span of four fast-paced years Toronto’s Graydon James & the Young Novelists have won a Galaxie Rising Star award, toured extensively throughout Ontario, Quebec, the Maritimes and British Columbia, and played numerous festivals (including the Mariposa Folk Festival, Halifax Urban Folk Festival, Burlington Sound of Music festival, OtherFolk, Niagara’s In The Soil festival).
+They have shared the stage with such iconic artists as Lowest of the Low, Cuff the Duke, the Wilderness of Manitoba, NQ Arbuckle, Craig Cardiff, and Peter Katz.
 In and amongst it all they have released three albums that have all been warmly received by audiences and critics alike.

 Their first EP, a small town eulogy, was released in April 2011 and was hailed as “a work of unpretentious brilliance” by Exclaim!
 Magazine.
 During the tour to support the EP’s release they recorded a live album, live at dublin st. church, which was released in November 2011.
 Shortly thereafter they went into the studio with producer Chris Stringer (Ohbijou, Timber Timbre) to record their first full-length studio album with assistance from a FACTOR recording grant.